awsdocs/amazon-ec2-user-guide-windows/doc_source/automated-upgrades.md

 1. After the \.iso file is mounted, copy all of the component files and place them on any volume of your choice\.

 1. Take an Amazon EBS snapshot of the volume and copy the snapshot ID onto a clipboard for later use\.
-For more information about creating an EBS snapshot, see [Creating an EBS Snapshot](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-creating-snapshot.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information about creating an EBS snapshot, see [Create Amazon EBS snapshots](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-creating-snapshot.html)\.

 1. Attach the instance profile to the Amazon EC2 source instance\.
 This allows Systems Manager to communicate with the EC2 instance and run commands on it after it is added to the AWS Systems Manager service\.
 For this example, we named the role `SSM-EC2-Profile-Role` with the `AmazonSSMManagedInstanceCore ` policy attached to the role\.
-See [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.
+See [Create an IAM instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.

 1. In the AWS Systems Manager console, in the left navigation pane, choose **Managed Instances**\.
 Verify that your EC2 instance is in the list of managed instance\.
 If you don't see your instance after a few minutes, see [Where Are My Instances?](https://docs.aws.amazon.com/systems-manager/latest/userguide/troubleshooting-remote-commands.html#where-are-instances) in the *AWS Systems Manager User Guide*\.